LeRicNet/scheduler/README.md

 * Login Screen:
   + The login screen will be a fixed, borderless, non-scalable rectangular screen with a background texture.
 I aim to create a professional interface on application start-up
+  + In my initial handling of this task, I became aware of an important design concept: [Separation of Concerns (SoC)](https://en.wikipedia.org/wiki/Separation_of_concerns).
+This concept states that applications should be constructed in a modular format such that development and maintenance of the program are efficiently managed.
+SoC is achieved via OOP because information can be encapsulated in classes, with information being with hidden or available as necessary to outside classes.
+SoC will be considered in my project by separating the code into a Python-based program and a [KV-based](https://kivy.org/docs/guide/lang.html) program for GUI; visual components will be constructed via KV and the functionality will be implemented via Python, thus ensuring modularity. _note_: I recognize that KV is compiled through Python, so it effectively functions as the same language but the purpose of SoC is only for the components of a program to be modular.
+Alternatively, I could achieve SoC using only pure Python by separating functionality and GUI into separate python classes by importing modules such as `Config`, `Window`, & `Canvas`.